bgachara/bgachara.github.io/posts/assembly_language_101.md

-# Assembly Language 101
+---
+title: Asssembly Language
+description: Learn and Read Assembly
+date: 2023-05-01
+tags:
+    - assembly
+    - 64bit
+---

-`Notes from Introduction to 64bit Intel Assembly Language Processing for Linux` `Also Assembly 64`
-`Assembly programming with ARM on FreecodeCamp` `Assembly - Pwn Zero to Hero`
+ref: `Notes from Introduction to 64bit Intel Assembly Language Processing for Linux` `Also Assembly 64` `Assembly programming with ARM on FreecodeCamp` `Assembly - Pwn Zero to Hero`

 ## Introduction